Changes to UK Student Visas for Certain Nationalities

 Other visa routes

-The current measure applies to new overseas applications for the Student visa route and Skilled Worker visa route for nationals of the four countries listed above.
+The current measure applies to overseas applications made on or after 26 March 2026 for the Student visa route for nationals of the four countries listed above and the Skilled Worker visa route for nationals of Afghanistan.

 All other visa routes and nationalities remain unaffected.